lesliefinlayson/Credit_Risk_Analysis/README.md

 ## Results

+Balanced Accuracy:  metric used to evalualte how good a binary classifier is; especially useful when classes are imbalanced.

 The classification report is about key metrics in a classification problem.

 You'll have precision, recall, f1-score and support for each class you're trying to find.